 Although the Code generally provides that the income inclusions from a QEF will be "good income" for purposes of the 90% Income Test to the extent that the QEF distribute such income to us in the same taxable year to which the income is included in our income, the Code does not specifically provide whether these income inclusions would be "good income" for this 90% Income Test if we do not receive distributions from the QEF during such taxable year.
 The IRS has issued a series of private rulings in which it has concluded that all income inclusions from a QEF included in a RIC's gross income would constitute "good income" for purposes of the 90% Income Test.
 Such rulings are not binding on the IRS except with respect to the taxpayers to whom such rulings were issued.
 Accordingly, under current law, we believe that the income inclusions from a QEF would be "good income" for purposes of the 90% Income Test.
-However, no guarantee can be made that the IRS would not assert that such income would not be "good income" for purposes of the 90% Income Test to the extent that we do not receive timely distributions of such income from the QEF.
-If such income were not considered "good income" for purposes of the 90% Income Test, we may fail to qualify as a RIC.
+However, no guarantee can be made that the IRS would not assert that such income would not be "good income" for purposes of the 90% Income Test, we may fail to qualify as a RIC.